King Power Stadium

 History and description

-The King Power Stadium, then still called Walkers Stadium, officially opened on the 23rd of July 2002.
+The King Power Stadium, then still called Walkers Stadium, officially opened on 23 July 2002.
 The first match at the stadium, a friendly between Leicester and Athletic Club de Bilbao (1-1), was played twelve days later.

 How to get to the King Power Stadium